How to avoid buying a house with costly heating problems

 Ask the vendor to switch the heating on and check that all radiators are emitting heat as they should be.
 At the same time check the radiators for signs of leakage or rust.

 Old radiators and pipes may contain corrosion and limescale, which may be detected by cold spots on radiators.
 A power flush deep-clean, involving pumping a chemical solution around the system to break down the build-up of sludge will cost around £425 for 10 radiators.

 The oil storage tank

-Modern oil storage tanks come in all shapes and sizes and can be made from plastic or steel, but plastic tanks are only designed with a 10-15 year lifespan.
+Modern oil storage tanks come in all shapes and sizes and can be made from plastic or steel.
+Plastic tanks are only designed with a 10-15 year lifespan.

 It is also critical that any plastic tank is fully supported with either a flag or concrete base and if the tank is not fully supported it will need to be rebased as soon as possible.
 Tanks should not be supported by timber as this will rot, or be a fire hazard.

-If the property is heated by fuel oil check the condition and material of the oil tank.
+If the property is fueled by oil, check the condition and material of the oil tank.

 What to do next